 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Olcott is worth considering.

-The education level of Olcott citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.01% of adults 25 and older in Olcott have a college degree.
+The percentage of adults in Olcott who are college-educated is close to the national average for all communities of 21.84%: 18.01% of the adults in Olcott have a bachelor's degree or advanced degree.

 The per capita income in Olcott in 2022 was $37,525, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,100 for a family of four.
 However, Olcott contains both very wealthy and poor people as well.